snabbco/snabb/src/doc/git-workflow.src.md

 ### Contributing fixes and improvements

-The recommended way to contribute improvements to Snabb Switch is with Github Pull Requests.
+The recommended way to contribute improvements to Snabb Switch is with Github *pull requests*.
 You can do this by following the Github [Using pull requests](https://help.github.com/articles/using-pull-requests/) instructions.
 Here is a brief summary.

 1. "Fork" your own copy of the [`snabbco/snabbswitch`](https://github.com/snabbco/snabbswitch) repository.
 2. Push your proposed change to a branch on your repository.
-3. Open a Pull Request from your branch.
+3. Open a pull request from your branch.
 Choose the `master` branch of the `snabbco/snabbswitch` repository as the target branch (this should be the default choice.)
-4. Expect that within a few days a qualified maintainer will become the *Assignee* of your Pull Request and work with you to get the change merged.
+4. Expect that within a few days a qualified maintainer will become the *Assignee* of your pull request and work with you to get the change merged.
 The maintainer may ask you some questions and even require some changes.
-Once they are satisfied they will merge the change onto their own branch and apply the label `merged` on the Pull Request.
+Once they are satisfied they will merge the change onto their own branch and apply the label `merged` on the pull request.
 Then your work is done and the change is in the pipeline leading to release on the master branch.

 Here are some tips for making your contribution smoothly:

 - Use a dedicated "topic branch" for each feature or fix.
-- Use the Pull Request text to explain why you are proposing the change.
+- Use the pull request text to explain why you are proposing the change.
-- If the change is a work in progress then prefix the Pull Request title with `[wip]`.
+- If the change is a work in progress then prefix the pull request title with `[wip]`.
 This signals that you intened to push more commits before the change is complete.
-- If the change is a rough draft that you want early feedback on then prefix the Pull Request name with `[sketch]`.
+- If the change is a rough draft that you want early feedback on then prefix the pull request name with `[sketch]`.
 This signals that you may throw the branch away and start over on a new one.

 ### Becoming a maintainer

-Snabb Switch maintainers are the people who review and merge the Pull Requests on Github.
+Snabb Switch maintainers are the people who review and merge the pull requests on Github.
 Each maintainer takes care of one or more specific part of Snabb Switch.
 These parts are called *subsystems*.

 Each subsystem has a dedicated branch and these branches are organized